-Automatic voltage regulators should be placed in service as soon as practical after bringing units on line and should remain in service to improve machine stability.
+AVRs should be placed in service as soon as practical after bringing units On-line and should remain in service to improve machine stability.

-As soon as possible, after bringing a unit on line, automatic governor controls should be placed in the "automatic" position to insure instantaneous governor response to changes in Load.
+As soon as possible, after bringing a unit On-line, automatic Governor controls should be placed in the "automatic" position to insure delivery of Primary Frequency Response.